 This year includes 6 courses and 2 longitudinal threads.
 Each course is 5-10 weeks long and the threads run throughout the year.

-Course 1: Adaptation and Reproduction
+Adaptation And Reproduction

-This course will focus on the endocrine and reproductive systems, specifically, the cellular and physiological functions of hormones in health and disease.
+This course will focus on the endocrine and reproductive systems, specifically the cellular and physiological functions of hormones in health and disease.
 The emphasis will be made on understanding the underlying principles of endocrinology and mechanisms involved in hormone regulation.

-Course 2: Sense and Sensibilities
+Sense And Sensibilities

-This is a dedicated neuroscience unit that covers the central and peripheral nervous system, and the related physiology, pathology, and pharmacology.
+This is a dedicated neuroscience unit that covers the central and peripheral nervous system and the related physiology, pathology, and pharmacology.
 It integrates these studies with the discipline of behavioral science and includes introduction to clinical psychiatry.
 This course overlaps with the anatomy lab to maximize student immersion in the discipline.

-Course 3: Generations
+Generations

 This course is designed to focus on embryology, pediatrics, and geriatrics general aspects.
 It is divided into three large parts.
 The first portion includes embryological development.
 The second portion of the course focuses on pediatric aspects, from newborns to adolescents.
 And in the last days of the course, we will cover some aspects of geriatrics, health care planning, medication management, and atypical presentations of diseases.

-Course 4: Community-Based Medicine, Public Health and Health Policy
+Community-Based Medicine, Public Health And Health Policy

 This course is created to provide students with a better understanding of the sciences of the North American healthcare system, including policy, cultural biases, and legal and social determinants of health.